tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Criterion

 - Name: bdqffdq:Criterion
-- Definition: Rule against which data are evaluated for conformance to quality Criteria.
+- Definition: Rule against which data are evaluated for conformance to quality bdqffdq:Criteria.
 - SubClass Of: FundamentalConcept; NeedConcept

 ********************